Singletrack Sidewalks (STS)

 Also, having the kids speak tonight, was a joke.
 Of course they want the trails!
 They aren't old enough to grasp the impact on the environment.
 This is an adult's discussion and tonight, some of our time was wasted.
 I really hope the city listens to the overwhelming opposition and realizes, this project is not worth it.

-ehawkins01 over 5 years ago
+ehawkins01 about 6 years ago

 I am not a mountain biker but I believe that anything that gets kids outside and away from ipads and smart phones is a benefit to an entire community, not just to those people with kids.
 I will take it one step further and even say that helping to promote a healthy outdoor sport for children will provide huge mental health benefits for them and it's time we all start figuring out how to keep our children's minds healthy so they stop killing each other and themselves.
 It may sound like I'm reaching but if we don't start considering these things, then who will?

-GoldenGirl123 over 5 years ago
+GoldenGirl123 about 6 years ago

 I was at the Shelton meeting tonight and was disheartened by what I heard.
 Both sides need work on their arguments.
 But I have to say that I cannot understand the "why" of this project.
 Golden Giddyup is proposing that this is supposed to be a place for kids to learn about mountain biking.
 I agree that is a good end.
 But - why does it have to be here?
 There are plenty of other places to ride dirt.
 If we need a new locations, why not at Golden High School?
 Its flat terrain would be perfect for beginners and easy location is advantageous for both the middle school and high school teams.
 Marketing this as a "kids friendly" dirt train just is not palatable without some sort of age and speed restrictions.
 No way are experienced mountain bikers going back to Golden from Apex riding on the pavement and not cross cutting the turns meant to slow down traffic.
 Occam's razor - Golden Giddyup wants more dirt for their September race and wants to take my backyard to do it.
 It is a shame they had to parade their kids around tonight.

-bgormangolden over 5 years ago
+bgormangolden about 6 years ago

 Please do not allow e-bikes on natural trails!!!!!!!!!
 They should be able to used paved paths but not on dirt trails!
 They are mechanized and need to stay on motorized trails.
 I have done a ton of research, have ridden several e-bikes, and have an educated opinion regarding this!
 Please no e-bikes on mtn bike trails!
 They are great for commuters!

-erm2 over 5 years ago
+erm2 about 6 years ago

 Children will learn to ride their mountain bikes in dirt w/o unnecessarily scarring a lovely, fully functional piece of Golden pride.
 I couldn’t believe my eyes when I read the proposal, it had to be a joke.
 This proposal is misguided, deceptive and will prove to be detrimental to our natural systems if allowed.
 We Heritage Dells residents who regularly use the trail find the so called ‘conflict’ argument completely fabricated and unfounded.